 It is very important that a form is completed and brought to school on the first day of class if a student takes prescription medicine.
 If a student is started on a new prescription medication during the school year, please make sure his/her physician has sent a signed order to the school nurse.
 Medication will NOT be given without the doctor’s order.

-• All medication must be in its original container and taken to the nurse upon arrival at school.
+All prescription medication must be in its original, pharmacy labeled container and must be taken to the nurse upon arrival at school.

-– Each medication administered must have a separate permission form and cannot be combined on one form.
+Each over-the-counter medication administered must have a separate medication permission form and cannot be combined onto one form.

-• The school nurse or school personnel will
+The school nurse or nurse appointed school personnel will:

 Students with Special Health Care Needs